 Program Mission Statement

-The Animal Science Program conducts basic and applied research aimed at increasing production and improving efficiency and sustainability of livestock production in the US Virgin Islands with an emphasis on preservation and propagation of germplasm unique to the Virgin Islands.
+The Animal Science Program conducts basic and applied research aimed at increasing production and improving efficiency and sustainability of livestock production in the tropics, with an emphasis on preservation and propagation of germplasm unique to the Virgin Islands.

-The major emphasis of the program is in the area of Reproductive Physiology, but projects are also conducted in the areas of Nutrition, Behavior, Genetics, Meat Science and Environmental Physiology.
-Studies have been conducted on hair sheep , beef cattle and dairy cattle.
+The major emphasis of the program has historically been in the area of Reproductive Physiology, but projects are also conducted in the areas of Nutrition, Behavior, Genetics, Meat Science and Environmental Physiology.
+Studies are primarily conducted on hair sheep and beef cattle.

 Research is also conducted on cattle located on an off-station location.
 Senepol, which is a breed of tropically adapted Bos taurus cattle that was developed on St. Croix in the early 1900's, is the major breed of beef cattle on the island.
 The Senepol was selected for it's ability to perform well under the environmental conditions found in the Caribbean and local ranchers have developed both a domestic and international market for these animals.
 The cows have good maternal traits, and both bulls and cows have a very calm temperament.
 In 2006 the Castle Nugent herd of Senepol cattle was donated to UVI-AES and is being managed by the Animal Science program.
-There are approximately 120 cows in the herd for breeding.
-The cows are managed in two groups, a spring and a fall calving herd.
+There are approximately 100 cows in the herd for breeding.
+The cows are currently managed to calve in the spring.

-Field methods used in the Animal Science Program include the use of ultrasound for pregnancy detection, laparoscopic monitoring of ovulation, transcervical artificial insemination , and semen collection and evaluation.
-The laboratory is capable of conducting hormone assays (ELISA), semen evaluation, tissue collection and processing and gastrointestinal parasite evaluations.
+Field methods that have been used in the Animal Science Program include the use of ultrasound for pregnancy detection, laparoscopic monitoring of ovulation, transcervical artificial insemination , and semen collection and evaluation.
+The laboratory is capable of conducting hormone assays (ELISA), semen evaluation, tissue collection and processing, and gastrointestinal parasite evaluations.